Chronic Fatigue Syndrome (ME/CFS): What It Actually Feels Like

 fatigue syndrome-CFS”.
 It was the most bizarre thing and I was like really!
 Now

 tiredness is also a syndrome.
-What any absolute rubbish!
+What a load of absolute rubbish!
 CFS… I wondered if

 these medical researchers would declare sneezing a syndrome.
 Thus I ignored and